-- Assumes documents are real-valued vectors. - Clusters based on centroids (aka the center of gravity or mean) of points in a cluster, c:
+- Assumes documents are real-valued vectors. - Partit.
+Criterium: for each cluster, minimize the average distance between docs and the 'center' of the cluster - Clusters based on centroids (aka the center of gravity or mean) of points in a cluster, c: